About the artist

 - Do you think that contemplating these shapes arranged around the center and their symmetries has an effect on the mind?

 - Undeniably.
-By exploring fractal shapes and symmetries, I seek to touch on something fundamental, a kind of timeless aesthetic language.
+By exploring fractal forms and symmetries, I seek to touch on something fundamental, a kind of timeless aesthetic language.
 Like Jung with his mandalas, I feel that my work is a way of mapping an invisible part of our reality.
 My goal is to invite viewers to see differently, to feel a connection between the microcosm and the macrocosm, between the intimate and the universal.

 Interview conducted by Jean Leclair in March 2024.